yoshihikosuzuki/kmer-profile/README.md

   -d, --debug_mode      Run a Dash server in a debug mode.
 ```

-**!!!
-IMPORTANT !!!**
+**[NOTE]**

-If you use `DOWNLOAD HTML` buttons in the viewer, disable your browser's cache (only in the viewer's tab) For example, in Chrome, go to `Developer Tool` → `Network` tab → `Disable cache` checkbox and keep the Developer Tool open while using the viewer.
+To use `DOWNLOAD HTML` buttons in the app, you might need to disable your browser's cache (only of the appr's tab).
+To do this, e.g. in Chrome, go to `Developer Tool` → `Network` tab → `Disable cache` checkbox and keep the Developer Tool open while using the viewer.